gitbls/sdm/Docs/Disk-Encryption.md

 **NOTE:** This tool only supports sdm-integrated encryption configuration using the `cryptroot` plugin on RasPiOS Bookworm and later. `sdm-cryptconfig` can be used on already-running RasPiOS systems as well as on Debian Bookworm (arm and X86_64) and derivatives.

+**IMPORTANT NOTE:** Something has changed in Debian cryptsetup/LUKs handling and has broken sdm's `keyfile` handling.
+I'm investigating.
+No ETA.

 ## Overview

 There are many articles about rootfs disk encryption on the Internet.
 If you're interested in learning more about it, your favorite search engine will reveal a bazillion articles on the subject.